📱 The Love Ireland app is here — now on iPhoneDownload Love Ireland on the App Store

 How long does the Foreign Births Register application take in 2026?

 Current processing times at the Irish Department of Foreign Affairs typically range from 12 to 24 months, depending on application volumes.
-You can submit your application through the nearest Irish consulate in the United States — there are consulates in New York, Chicago, Boston, San Francisco, and Atlanta.
+Foreign Births Registration is completed online only, through the Department of Foreign Affairs portal at fbr.dfa.ie; once you submit the online application, you post your supporting documents to the Foreign Births Registration office in Dublin.
+Irish consulates do not process Foreign Births Register applications.
 Begin gathering documents early, as tracking down Irish birth records from the 1800s or early 1900s can add months to your preparation time.

 Will getting Irish citizenship affect my American passport?